gredss/domain-shift-trustworthy-ai/README.md

 | **Statistical Tests** | McNemar, Cohen's h, Bootstrap CI |

 ---
-*This framework provides the first joint evaluation of robustness, stability, and reliability for Indonesian NLP under domain shift and resource constraints.*
+*This projecrt provides the first joint evaluation of robustness, stability, and reliability for Indonesian NLP under domain shift and resource constraints.*